How to buy tickets for Tom Jones in concert this summer

 Here's where and when the one and only Sir Tom will be playing in the UK in 2018

-Sir Tom Jones has announced six new UK concerts this summer – in Suffolk, Reading, Hampshire, Alcaster, Grantham and Greenwich.
+Sir Tom Jones’s UK tour has three new dates – in Alnwick, Exeter and Chester.

 The Welsh singing legend will also headline the Edinburgh Summer sessions, a new concert series in August, and has joined the star-studded line-up at Hampton Court Palace Festival, which already includes Gary Barlow, Lionel Ritchie, Jools Holland and Paloma Faith, and will play two nights at the intimate 3,000 seat auditorium.